Bonnyrigg Rose boss Robbie Horn admits big decision went his team's way against Cowdenbeath

-A commanding 3-0 win over ten-man Cowdenbeath puts the Lowland League champions in pole position to cement promotion to the SPFL for the first time and bring an end to the Fifers’ 117-year history in the national senior leagues.
+A commanding 3-0 win over ten-man Cowdenbeath in the first leg of the League 2 pyramid play-off final puts Bonnyrigg in pole position to cement promotion to the SPFL for the first time in their history and bring an end to the Fifers’ own 117-year stay in the national senior leagues.

-Cowdenbeath boss Maurice Ross was furious about two key decisions made by referee Grant Irvine which changed the game.
+Their manager Maurice Ross was furious about two key decisions made by referee Grant Irvine which changed the game.
 The first was a second yellow card shown to left back Harvey Swann following a challenge on Brett right in front of the dugouts after half an hour when the game was scoreless and finely balanced.
-The second was the controversial penalty awarded a minute before half time which gave Rose a 2-0 lead.
+The second was a controversial penalty awarded a minute before half time which gave Rose a 2-0 lead.

 Horn had some sympathy with his counterpart, but not too much.